The twins get home at four, Ellen's already there.

 Katya calls Ellen, "Fly in first available, ship today two more rifles and your Glock."

 The twins spend the rest of the day monitoring movements.
 The brothers meet every morning at a warehouse and office, the cover business is Colombian coffee.
 Beans in, roasted and packaged, beans out.
 Three private labels buy the bulk of the product.
-The warehouse on top of the warehouse is where cocaine is cut and delivered to dealers.
+Ground level warehouse is for the beans, second floor is where cocaine is cut and delivered to dealers.

 Younger brother directs product traffic, the cousins direct the street dealers.
 Diego Rojas oversees, also handles the coffee business.

 Katya and Katja are across the street in a van with dark tinted windows.
 Trucks move all day, some of it coffee.

 Katya, "They can move cocaine in coffee truck, but which truck?
 Doesn't matter, we do not care where drugs go, we want to know where they count the money."